dantefromdevilmaycry/The-Fabulous-Five/content/Characters/Ripley.md

 Age: 21
 Class: Wizard

-Ripley is one of [[The Animancers]] working at [[The Sanitorium]] as a researcher and directly involved with patient care and treatment.
+Ripley is one of [[The Animancers]] working at [[The Sanitarium]] as a researcher and directly involved with patient care and treatment.
 She's skilled with magic, and fast on her feet.

 She falls in the party's orbit when they first interact with [[Tunon]], intercept her communications with [[Ashen Forge]] and start unravelling the happenings at her workplace.